 Alaska Native Tribal Resource Center on Domestic Violence

-This program provides funding to support an Alaska Native Tribal Resource Center on Domestic Violence that will focus on the intervention and prevention of family violence, domestic violence, and dating violence by offering culturally sensitive statewide information, training, and technical assistance designed to reduce tribal disparities within Alaska Native communities.
+This program provides funding to support a single Alaska Native Tribal Resource Center on Domestic Violence that will focus on the intervention and prevention of family violence, domestic violence, and dating violence by offering culturally sensitive statewide information, training, and technical assistance designed to reduce tribal disparities within Alaska Native (AN) communities and villages.

 Eligible applicants must be either:

 - Located in a state in which the population of American Indians (including Alaska Natives) exceeds 10% of the total population of the state